endorlabs/example-k8s-admission-controller/README.md

 ## Limitations

-- The webhook server is deployed to a hardcoded namespace called "endor"
+- The webhook server is deployed to a hardcoded namespace called "endorlabs-tutorial"
 - The controller only targets a hardcoded Kubernetes namespace called "production"
 - The controller only validates images which have been signed within a GitHub pipeline using OIDC authentication
 - Deployment images must include the hash (tags are not supported), therefore container images should be in the format `IMAGE_NAME@sha256:SHA`